Khopra Danda TrekKhopra Danda Trek

 Typical Menu: The food on this trek is similar to other Annapurna region treks, with a mix of Nepali staples and some international/simple dishes.
 Virtually all lodges will offer the ubiquitous Dal Bhat – this is the national dish of rice, lentil soup, vegetable curry, and pickles, sometimes with papad (crispy lentil cracker).
 Dal Bhat is highly recommended, as it’s freshly cooked, hygienic, and unlimited refills are usually offered on rice and curry!
 It’s an energy powerhouse for trekkers.

-Breakfast: Bread, Omelet, Tibetan Breads, Pancakes, Chapati, Egg Items, Hash Brown, Muesli, Oat Meals, Corn Flakes, and Tea/Coffee.
+Breakfast: Bread, Omelette, Tibetan Breads, Pancakes, Chapati, Egg Items, Hash Brown, Muesli, Oat Meals, Corn Flakes, and Tea/Coffee.

 Lunch & Dinner: Nepali Daal Bhat, Spring Rolls, Burger, Pizza, Thukpa, Noodles, Thenduk, Plain Rice, Vegetable Curry, Potato Dishes, Lentil Soup, Soup Items, etc.